-- Direct sow rocket, mizuna, pak choy and coriander into the garden.
+- Directly sow rocket, mizuna, pak choy and coriander into the garden.

-- Sow seeds in trays of pansies, violas, calendulas and dianthus.
-In the flower garden, you can direct sow alyssum, Californian poppy, cornflower, pansy, poppy, snapdragon, stock and Spencer sweet peas.
+- Sow seeds in trays, such as pansies, violas, calendulas and dianthus.
+In the flower garden, you can directly sow alyssum, Californian poppy, cornflower, pansy, poppy, snapdragon, stock and Spencer sweet peas.

 - Now is the perfect time to plant spring-flowering bulbs such as daffodils, jonquils, freesias, irises, lachenalias, Sparaxis, babianas and ixias.

 - Deadhead roses, annuals and perennials to stimulate new growth and extend the flowering period.
-Leave any that might have pretty seed heads in autumn or if you are happy to leave for the birds to enjoy, like sunflowers.
-If they are healthy specimens you may like to save seed from them for next year.
+Leave any that might have pretty seed heads in autumn or for the birds to enjoy, like sunflowers.
+If they are healthy specimens, you might like to save seed for next year.